High Net Worth Divorces in Omaha

 At Carlson & Burnett, we understand how delicate these cases can be – and how quickly they can spiral into bitter and prolonged court battles.
 As your Omaha high net worth divorce attorneys, we can deftly negotiate on your behalf, and strive to resolve any issues as equitably as possible.

-Call us today at (402) 810-8611 for a free and confidential consultation with our skilled family law team.
+Call us today at (402) 810-8611 for a confidential consultation with our skilled family law team.

 Common Issues in High Net Worth Divorces